yukun-dong/how-to/[Document]-Add-single-sign-on-(Preview-feature).md

         })
     );
     ```

+1. Add the following lines to `bot/src/index` to import `teamsSsoBot` and `path`:

+    ```
+    // For ts:
+    import { TeamsSsoBot } from "./sso/teamsSsoBot";
+    const path = require("path");

+    // For js:
+    const { TeamsSsoBot } = require("./sso/teamsSsoBot");
+    const path = require("path");
+    ```

 <p align="right"><a href="#Add-single-sign-on">back to top</a></p>

-### Debug your application
+## Debug your application

-After you have updated the code, the SSO functionality should work.
 You can debug your application by pressing F5.

-At this stage, Teams Toolkit will use the AAD manifest file to register a AAD application used to achieve SSO.
-To learn more about Teams Toolkit local debug functionalities, please refer to this [documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/debug-local).
+Teams Toolkit will use the AAD manifest file to register a AAD application registered for SSO.

-<p align="right"><a href="#Add-single-sign-on">back to top</a></p>
+To learn more about Teams Toolkit local debug functionalities, refer to this [document](https://docs.microsoft.com/microsoftteams/platform/toolkit/debug-local).

+## Customize AAD applications

+The AAD [manifest](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest) allows you to customize various aspects of your application registration.
+You can update the manifest as needed.

+Follow this [document](https://aka.ms/teamsfx-aad-manifest#customize-aad-manifest-template) if you need to include additional API permissions to access your desired APIs.

 ## SSO authentication concepts
 ### How SSO works in Teams